apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 Use the `apollo-broker store-export` command to export the data.
 For example:

-    /var/lib/mybroker/bin/apollo-broker store-export myarchive.zip
+    /var/lib/mybroker/bin/apollo-broker store-export myarchive.tgz

-The above command will load the `mybroker`'s configuration and export the first virtual host's messages store to the `myarchive.zip`.
+The above command will load the `mybroker`'s configuration and export the first virtual host's messages store to the `myarchive.tgz`.
 You can use the `--virtual-host` command line option to be more specific of which virtual host you wish to export.

 Use the `apollo-broker store-import` command to import the data.
 For example:

-    /var/lib/mybroker/bin/apollo-broker store-import myarchive.zip
+    /var/lib/mybroker/bin/apollo-broker store-import myarchive.tgz

 Just like in the case of the `store-export` command, it will load the `mybroker`'s configuration and import the archive into the first virtual